google/zetasql/docs/string_functions.md

  <tr>
     <td><code>.*</code></td>
     <td>
-      The precision is not specified in the format string, but as an additional integer value argument preceding the argument that has to be formatted
+      The precision isn't specified in the format string, but as an additional integer value argument preceding the argument that has to be formatted
    </td>